R U a dupe?

 Are you still thinking about copying something and pasting it into your writing?
 Read on.

-AI tools such as ChatGPT that use machine learning can be fooled as well, because they ultimately rely on the sources of information on which they are trained.
-If those sources contain lies, misinformation, distortion of truth, fictional stories, myths, unethical recommendations, etc., then such AI could generate writing that might mislead and misinform readers.
+Artificial intelligence tools can be fooled as well, including Generative Pre-trained Transformers (GPTs) used for developing current chatbots.
+GPT is a deep learning approach to machine learning that results in each chatbot's unique large language model.
+These GPT-based chatbots ultimately rely on the sources of information on which they are trained.
+If those sources contain lies, misinformation, distortion of truth, fictional stories, myths, unethical recommendations, etc., then such AI can generate writing that misleads and misinforms readers.

 Don't be a dupe.
 Be a critical thinker!